Degree: Master of Science (M.Sc.)

 Language requirements and certificates

-For the master's degree program in Biology, you need sufficient knowledge of German or English.
+For the Master's degree course in Biology, you need sufficient knowledge of German or English.
+It is sufficient to demonstrate proficiency in one of the two languages at the required level.
 Your German language skills must be at least level C1 and your English language skills at least level B2 of the Common European Framework of Reference for Languages (CEFR).

 Proof of sufficient German language skills